jetschny/323_end_noise/README.md

 fairicube
 ==============================

-A short description of the project.
+A very short description of the project.

 Project Organization
 ------------